Franco Silva

-Franco Silva (18 February 1920 – 10 November 1995) was an Italian actor.
+Francesco Vistarini (18 February 1920 – 10 November 1995), known professionally as Franco Silva, was an Italian actor.

-Born in Genoa as Francesco Vistarini, Silva moved in Rome to attend the Centro Sperimentale di Cinematografia, from which he graduated in 1938; the following year he made his film debut in Ho visto brillare le stelle.
+Born in Genoa, Silva moved in Rome to attend the Centro Sperimentale di Cinematografia, from which he graduated in 1938; the following year he made his film debut in Ho visto brillare le stelle.
 Silva was mainly active between the 1950s and the mid-1960s; he was also active on stage and on television.
-Silva was the father of actress Mita Medici. and scriptwriter and novelist Carla Vistarini.
+Silva was the father of scriptwriter and novelist Carla Vistarini and actress Mita Medici.